Anku5hk/Programmers_guide_to_Python/book.md

 ## 2. Data Types
 Are used to define the type of data a variable holds.
 Python doesn't require declaration of data types like in c/c++/java (as variables are just pointers).
 Any variable can be assigned any data type, a string variable can be assigned int or float or any other object it doesn't matter.
 ### Three Numeric Types
-1. int (interger): Numbers that do not have decimal values.
+1. **int** (interger): Numbers that do not have decimal values.
-2. float: Numbers that do have decimal values.
+2. **float**: Numbers that do have decimal values.
-3. complex: Numbers that have two parts, real and imaginary.
+3. **complex**: Numbers that have two parts, real and imaginary.
 First part is normal number, the second part is imaginary number which should be followed by j.
 ```Python
 ## assigning values to variables
 # here my_int is an operand, 42 is a literal and its data type is int